 Investments are reported at fair value.
-Changes in fair values as well as realized gains and losses are reflected in the statements of changes in net assets.
+Changes in fair values as well as realized gains and losses are reflected in the Statements of Activities and Changes in Net Assets.
 Dividend and interest income are accrued when earned.
 Fair values are generally provided by using quoted market prices.